jump-dev/JuMP.jl/docs/src/manual/variables.md

 ## Variable names

-In addition to the symbol that variables are registered under, JuMP variables have a `String` name that is used for printing and writing to file formats.
+In addition to the symbol that variables are registered with, JuMP variables have a `String` name that is used for printing and writing to file formats.

 Get and set the name of a variable using [`name`](@ref) and [`set_name`](@ref):